 WITH A RETIREMENT account, your investments grow tax-deferred, so you don’t have to worry about tax bills until retirement.
 But with a taxable account, trading too much or buying investments that pay a lot of immediately taxable interest can mean a heap of pain at tax time.

 To avoid that pain, consider four strategies, which are discussed in the sections that follow.
 First, focus on generating long-term capital gains by hanging onto your individual stocks or stock funds for more than a year—preferably much more.
-The maximum long-term federal capital gains rate in 2018 is 20%, well below the 37% maximum income tax rate.
+The maximum long-term federal capital gains rate in 2018 and 2019 is 20%, well below the 37% maximum income tax rate.
 What if you hold your winning stocks or stock funds for a year or less?
 It counts as a short-term capital gain—and the higher ordinary income tax rate applies.

 Second, periodically sell losing investments.
 The resulting tax losses can be used to offset realized capital gains and up to $3,000 in ordinary income each year.
 When taking tax losses, watch out for the wash-sale rule.